Deepak42074/Physical-Verification-using-SKY130/README.md

  - [Documentation](https://skywater-pdk.rtfd.io/)
  - [PDK Library and files](https://github.com/google/skywater-pdk)

-Steps to  install SKY130 PDKs:
+Steps to  install SKY130 PDKs and openpdk:
 First clone the repository and for this run the following commands.

 ```